 We use Mediant, as well as brokers to distribute all the proxy materials to our stockholders.
 We will pay them a fee and reimburse any expenses they incur in making the distribution.
-Our directors, officers and associates may solicit proxies in person, by mail, telephone, facsimile transmission or electronically.
+Our directors, officers and associates may solicit proxies in person, by mail, your shares through a broker or trustee, your broker or trustee returns one proxy to Mediant on behalf of its clients.
+Votes will be counted and certified by the inspector of election.

+telephone, facsimile transmission or electronically.
 No additional compensation will be paid to such directors, officers and associates for soliciting proxies.
 We will bear the entire cost of solicitation of proxies.